chimera-kube/chimera-admission/deployment/README.md

 The admission controller uses the [pod-toleration](https://github.com/chimera-kube/pod-toleration-policy) policy to validate incoming Pod requests.

-The controller will download the WASM module providing the policy from [here](https://github.com/orgs/chimera-kube/packages/container/package/policies%2Fpod-toleration).
+The controller will download the Wasm module providing the policy from [here](https://github.com/orgs/chimera-kube/packages/container/package/policies%2Fpod-toleration).

 The Chimera Policy is automatically publish by a GitHub Action as an OCI